ds5678/ForgeBlueprintsMod/README.md

 ## Note

 This mod will conflict with any mod that adds a prybar or cooking pot blueprint.
-I am investigating potential solutions.

-This mod conflicts with [ArrowMod](https://github.com/ttr/tld-ArrowMod).
-That mod will alter the crafting time of the 7-arrowhead recipe in this mod.